thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 30 January 2023
+### Daily Rundown on Tuesday, 31 January 2023

-- The average temperature today is 7.58˚C;
+- The average temperature today is 8.64˚C;
-- With highs of 8.15˚C and lows of 2.8˚C.
+- With highs of 8.75˚C and lows of 3.39˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->